 There is no simple way to overcome something as tragic as an accident involving a train.
 When it comes to railways, there are no minor accidents.
 The physical, emotional, and financial consequences of this event can affect victims and their families for years, and without the proper support can cause significant hardship.
 These accidents are usually catastrophic, involving the most serious of injuries that often require expensive, lifelong medical care.

 Whether you were injured as a train passenger or railroad worker, it is critical to get the maximum compensation you receive.
-For yourself and your family, make sure you work with an experienced attorney.
+For yourself and your family, make sure you work with our experienced railroad accident lawyers.
 At Hofmann & Schweitzer, we represent clients who have suffered serious injuries in railroad accidents.
 With more than 35 years of experience representing New York City clients throughout the five boroughs in all types of claims involving railroad accidents, experienced lawyers from our firm take a focused, aggressive approach.
 We work up every case for trial right from the start, to best position our clients for settlement negotiations and the possibility of litigation, ensuring that every rail accident victim can obtain the maximum compensation available.

-Railroad Responsibilities and Laws Are Different
+Our Railroad Accident Lawyers Understand The Laws Are Different

 The law governing railways and rail injury cases involve a combination of state and federal statutes, making pursuing a legal case more complex.
 Navigating the system can be frustrating and confusing, and victims need experienced, effective guidance.
 Victims and their families should be able to focus on what really matters, while a knowledgeable legal team ensures their rights are protected throughout the process.